Oldes/Rebol-OpenCV/README.md

 # Rebol/OpenCV

-Initial implementation of the OpenCV extension for [Rebol3](https://github.com/Oldes/Rebol3)
+Initial implementation of the OpenCV extension for [Rebol3](https://github.com/Oldes/Rebol3).

+So far it is considered just like a proof of concept and tested only on macOS with [OpenCV installed using homebrew](https://formulae.brew.sh/formula/opencv)!

+Feature requests are welcome.

 ## Usage